rajika111/Project-1-Tic-Tac-Toe/Readme.md

 //////--Planging and devolopment---///////

-Day1.
-I start with user experince and how they want the game look like, I did a wirefarmes Day2.
+Day 1.
+I start with user experince and how they want the game look like, I did a wirefarmes Day 2.
 I start with Html page and setup the desighn of the page with CSS.
 After that I satart devolop the game with Javascript jQuery.
-Day3.
+Day 3.
 I fix some bugs that shown on my Javascript and I did a liitle fix       on the logic.
-Day4.
+Day 4.
 On CSS I did more style and I add an Image color to the game to look good.

-////// --Unsolved Problems--////////////////////////
+////// --Unsolved Problems--////////////////////

  add AI to the game so 1 player can play the game.